saeed-abdullah/saeed-abdullah.github.io/index.markdown

 **Hi, I am Saeed Abdullah**.

 I am an associate professor in the College of Information Sciences and Technology ([IST][ist-link]) at Penn State.
 I also lead the [Wellbeing & Health Innovation (WHI)][whi-lab] lab.

-My research spans the domains of HCI, data science, and pervasive health technologies.
-I am particularly interested in developing novel assessment and intervention methods to support health and wellbeing.
+My goal is to improve health equity and access for all.
+I work at the intersection of digital health, human computer interaction (HCI), and data science.

-In recent years, I have designed, developed, and deployed ubiquitous and data-driven systems across a diverse set of domains: [sleep][sleep], [cognitive performance][alertness], [chronic pain management][pain], and serious mental illnesses including [bipolar disorder][bd-project] and [PTSD][ptsd].
-Take a look at the projects I have been [working on][projects].
+I am currently working on [financial technologies (fintech) to support marginalized communities][fintech-projects], including individuals with [bipolar disorder][bd-fintech] and [dementia] [dementia-fintech].
+I am also developing [human-centered AI systems] [hcai-projects] for [training mental health workers][teammait], [improving dementia care][dementia-va], [supporting palliative care] [palliative-care], and [generating personalized health interventions] [genai-intervention].

 {% comment %}
 {% include recent_posts.html %}